-For residential housing, the low cost of ownership compared to other sections of Boston needs to be highlighted.
+For residential housing, the low cost of ownership compared to other sections of Boston needs to be highlighted and protected.
 To take advantage of the rise in migration to the city, there is a need for more workforce and market rate housing.
+In order to match increased demand pressure for housing in the City of Boston and the Corridor, robust housing production must add needed housing supply.
+Increasing work force housing at the same rate of market rate housing will reinforce the future diversity of the Corridor and preserve affordability.

-- Metrics change in land use and vacancies by property type; number of new residential units (market-rate and workforce); percent change in median corridor income and decrease in unemployment; square feet per target industry, establishments per target industry, employees per target industry - Milestones pursue the following actions for successful implement this strategy: compile inventories of vacant properties ready for development with willing property owners for each use type and assess viability [year 1]; develop marketing plan [year 2]; strengthen resident base of corridor [long-term]; strengthen market for other uses like retail and local services [review annually]; support transit and increase ridership [review annually]; enhance healthy mixed neighborhoods [review annually]; direct links for connecting new jobs to existing residents [review annually]; reduced vacant properties [review annually] - Action Plan Narrative (Action Steps) - - 1.
-Consolidate isolated uses and create opportunities for new housing.
-There are opportunities for new workforce and market rate housing.
-Given the rise in rents and housing costs across the City and limited areas for residential growth, additional housing will be needed.
-Opportunities for workforce housing are important to retain and grow the unique workforce in the Corridor.
-Multi-unit housing near rail stations supports increased mobility and creates necessary infill development for the Corridor.
+Metrics - change in land use and vacancies by property type; number of new residential units (market-rate and workforce); percent change in median corridor income and decrease in unemployment; square feet per target industry, establishments per target industry, employees per target industry

+Milestones - pursue the following actions for successful implement this strategy: compile inventories of vacant properties ready for development with willing property owners for each use type and assess viability [year 1]; develop marketing plan [year 2]; strengthen resident base of corridor [long-term]; strengthen market for other uses like retail and local services [review annually]; support transit and increase ridership [review annually]; enhance healthy mixed neighborhoods [review annually]; direct links for connecting new jobs to existing residents [review annually]; reduced vacant properties [review annually]